EnvisionIot/enos-api-sdk-java/README.md

 - Assembling API request URL
 - Parsing API response

+<a name="apiref"></a>
 ## API reference

-To access the EnOS API documentation, go to **EnOS API > API Documents** in the EnOS Console.
+To view the EnOS API Reference documentation, go to API Service > EnOS APIs in the EnOS Console.
 Summary of APIs is displayed in tables by API service categories.
-Click the **More** icon for each API to view details, including API function, calling method, requesting URL, parameter description, calling sample, and response sample.
+Click the View details link to view documentation of each API, including API function, calling method, requesting URL, parameter description, calling sample, and response sample.

+<a name="samplecode"></a>
 ## Sample code

-The following sample code is for creating a product using the EnOS API SDK.
+The following sample code is for connecting to the EnOS API service and getting application resources.

 ```
 import com.envision.eeop.api.EnvisionClient;